expertanalytics/xal/content/services/hpc/index.md

 Ever since the beggining of the computer era, technologist, programmers and scientists have carefully written instructions to the CPU to solve ever more challenging problems spending less time and energy.
-HPC is traditionally the craft of spreading compute load across several kernels, cores, and computers, while ensuring the hardware is operating close to peak capacity.
+High Performance Computing (HPC) is traditionally the craft of spreading compute load across several kernels, cores, and computers, while ensuring the hardware is operating close to peak capacity.

 In Expert Analytics we have both built distributed Beowulf-style clusters, and written numerical software that can utilize the combined compute power of such